notthetup/blog/_posts/2013-11-03-streaming-audio.md

 I have uploaded all [my config scripts to a github repo ][21]here.
 Feel free to ask any questions

-And you can listen to radio streaming (when it's running) from the server here..
+And you can listen to radio streaming (when it's running) from the server here.

 <audio autobuffer autoloop loop controls>
 	<source src="http://listen.webuild.sg:8000/live">